shinesolutions/aem-aws-stack-builder/docs/configuration.md

 | stack_manager.purge.orchestration_snapshots.max_age_in_hours | The number of hours to keep an orchestration snapshot before it expires and will be removed  | Optional | 4 |

 ### Log rotation configuration properties

+These are log rotation configurations applicable to AEM Full-Set and Consolidated architectures depending on the `<component>` value in the configuration property.

 | Name | Description | Required? | Default |
 |------|-------------|-----------|---------|